Laboratório Nacional de Engenharia Civil

-The Laboratório Nacional de Engenharia Civil, National Laboratory for Civil Engineering, (LNEC) is a public institution of scientific and technological research and development in Portugal and is a civil engineering laboratory.
+The Laboratório Nacional de Engenharia Civil, National Laboratory for Civil Engineering, known as LNEC, is a Portuguese public institution of scientific and technological research and development and is a civil engineering laboratory.

-LNEC acts in the different fields of civil engineering under the jurisdiction of the Ministry of Economy, in cooperation with the Ministry of Education and Science regarding the definition of its strategic guidelines, as stipulated by its Organic Law, Decree Law 157/2012, of July 18.
+LNEC operates in the different fields of civil engineering under the jurisdiction of the Ministry of Economy, in cooperation with the Ministry of Education and Science in the definition of its strategic guidelines, as established in its Organic Law.

 History

-LNEC was created on November 19, 1946, from the Laboratory for Materials Testing and Study of the Ministry of Public Works and the Center for Civil Engineering Studies, based at the Instituto Superior Técnico.
+LNEC was founded on November 19, 1946, from the Laboratory for Materials Testing and Study of the Ministry of Public Works and the Center for Civil Engineering Studies, based at the Instituto Superior Técnico.
 This double-strand, research and experimentation, would decisively shape the future development of LNEC.

 On June 20, 1987, LNEC was made Honorary Member of the Military Order of Saint James of the Sword and on November 19, 1987, was made Honorary Member of the Military Order of Christ.

-LNEC carries out research activities in the fields as follows: public works, housing, town planning, environment, water resources, estuaries, coastal areas, transportation and communication networks, materials industry, building components and other products.
+LNEC carries out research activities in the following fields: public works, housing, urban planning, environment, water resources, estuaries, coastal areas, transportation and communication networks, materials industry, building components and other products.
 The main purpose of these activities is to contribute to: